“I wondered what they really talked about when they talked about growing up. Now, I think I know a little bit about it and life.”

 You don’t need to be reminded of this.

-If you’re blessed, you should also aim to makes others feel blessed.
+If you’re blessed, you should also aim to make others feel blessed.

 People are resistant.